 From a one-chemist operation established in 1937 at Austin's Camp Mabry, the Crime Laboratory has developed into a laboratory system with labs at 13 different locations across the state of Texas.
 Crime Lab personnel provide a variety of services to law enforcement agencies in the investigation of crimes and are nationally known for their abilities in forensic science (the evaluation and examination of evidence collected at the scene of a crime) and criminalistics (the science of recognizing, identifying, individualizing, and evaluating physical evidence by the application of natural science to law-science matters).

 Standard areas of analysis include criminalistics or trace evidence (i.e., hair, fibers, paint, glass, gunshot residue, shoe prints, tire impressions, etc.), biological evidence/DNA, drugs, blood alcohol, firearms and toolmarks, toxicology, latent fingerprints, questioned documents, digital/multimedia evidence, and specialized photographic requests.
-While all of these types of analysis are available through the Headquarters Laboratory in Austin, services provided by the other 12 DPS laboratories are strategically arranged for optimal access and support to the criminal justice community.
+While all of these types of analysis are available through the Austin Laboratory, services provided by the other 12 DPS laboratories are strategically arranged for optimal access and support to the criminal justice community.
 The Crime Laboratory strives to keep abreast of the latest techniques in these areas in order to provide timely and accurate results to law enforcement agencies requesting assistance.
 Crime Lab personnel's investigative capabilities are further enhanced by the integration and exchange of local, state, regional, and national information via individualizing databases, including AFIS (fingerprints), NIBIN (firearms), and CODIS (DNA).

 The Crime Laboratory also includes the Forensic Breath Alcohol Laboratory responsible for calibration/certification of breath instruments for the State and for the preparation and certifying of reference standards for use in the calibration/certification program.
 There are 19 calibration sites strategically located across the State.